Rafael Rodríguez (baseball)

-Rafael Rodríguez (born September 24, 1984) is a Dominican Republic former pitcher.
+Rafael Rodríguez (born September 24, 1984) is a Dominican Republic former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Los Angeles Angels of Anaheim and Arizona Diamondbacks.

 Career

 Rodríguez made his major league debut with the Los Angeles Angels of Anaheim against the Seattle Mariners on April 15, 2009, at Safeco Field, pitching one inning and giving up one hit.

 On July 25, 2010, he was traded by the Angels to the Arizona Diamondbacks as part of deal for Dan Haren.
 He was designated for assignment following the 2010 season.